 Whirling with the correct machine can outperform whirling in a turning center by a factor of 3:1 and possibly even 4:1.
 Most bone screws – even in their longest designs and in either 316L stainless steel or titanium – are whirled in less than 40 seconds.
 What’s important to know is that the same screw would require 150 seconds to whirl in a non-dedicated whirling machine.

-The Leistritz LWN-65MED machine has a very unique automatic parts loader and hopper system.
-The pre-turned blanks with either finished or unfinished heads are dumped into the vibratory hopper which aligns the screw blanks to be oriented tip first and funneled to the staging area.
-Once “on deck” for the loading process, each screw is measured for length with a light beam and the proper CNC program is selected to run the appropriate screw length.
-This is a valuable tool since nearly all bone screws are produced in families of the same diameter.
-Typical Bone Screws of the same family vary only in length from 10 to a maximum of 100mm in 5mm increments.
-With the Leistritz LWN-65MED machine all screws within the same family can be produced simultaneously without any set-up.
+The Leistritz LWN-65-MED machine offers an automatic parts loader and hopper system.
+The pre-turned blanks are randomly placed into a hopper, which aligns and guides them tip-first to the staging area.
+Once on deck for the loading process, each screw is measured for length with a light beam and the proper CNC program is selected to run the appropriate screw length.
+This is a valuable tool since nearly all bone screws are produced in families of the same diameter, but in various lengths.
+Typical bone screws of the same family vary only in length, from 10mm to a maximum of 120mm in 5mm increments.
+With the Leistritz LWN-65-MED machine, all screws within the same family can be produced randomly without any setup between.

 This processing also allows cell integration of a number of turning centers to each whirling machine.
-Typically 4 or possibly 5 turning centers produce the blanks (of various lengths) for a single LWN-65MED whirling machine.
+Typically, three or possibly four turning centers produce the blanks (of various lengths) for a single LWN-65-MED whirling machine.

-Medical screw manufacturers throughout the country and in Europe are fast discovering this better way to process their production.
-When production volumes increase to the point where more than one turning center is required, this separation of operations saves even more by maximizing the utilization of all machines in a cell.
-The low tooling costs combined with short cycle times and mostly no set-up time really proves beneficial to their bottom line.
+Many high-volume medical screw manufacturers use the Leistritz methodology to produce bone screws in a more productive manner.
+When production volumes increase to the point where more than one turning center is required, this separation of operations saves the most by maximizing the utilization of all machines in a cell.
+The low tooling costs combined with short cycle times and no setup time really proves beneficial.